Nuapada

 Nuapada is a town in western region of Odisha state of eastern India.
 It is the headquarter of Nuapada district.
 Nuapada district was carved out of the undivided Kalahandi district on 27 March 1993.
 It is on the western border of Odisha with Chhattisgarh.
 The district is part of Odisha both linguistically and culturally.
 It is one of the most underdeveloped districts of Odisha and India as well.

 Demographics

-Nuapada has an estimated population of 6,10,382 people.
-With the male population contributing 3,01,962 and female population contributing 3,08,420 to the total population.
-It has almost equal number of males and females.
+Nuapada's estimated population of 6,10,382, includes 3,01,962 males and 3,08,420 females.
 The estimated number of literate people in the total population is 2,99,383.
 It is clear that it has a low literacy rate.

 Places of interest

 Situated 18 km from Nuapada Yogeswar temple at Patora is famous for its ancient and old Shiva Linga.
 Gulshan Kumar helped for the construction of the new temple.